Soundwave-Syndicate/Soundwave-Syndicate/README.md

 #Directly:
   - For Windows:

-      Use wsl，cd to 'soundwave' folder.
-Then type  `npm run dev` .
+      Use wsl, then type  `npm run dev` .
 Then you can go to http://localhost:3000/

   - For Mac: